Cait Fairbanks

 Caitlin Elizabeth Baunoch (born July 29, 1993), known professionally as Cait Fairbanks, is an American actress and singer-songwriter.
 She plays Tessa Porter in the CBS daytime soap opera The Young and the Restless, for which she was nominated for two Daytime Emmy Awards.
 As a musician, she performs as Cait Fairbanks and Ginesse.

 Career

 Fairbanks started performing on stage at the age of eight and has since performed in over 20 professional, regional, and community theatre productions, including the Off-Broadway production of Heathers: The Musical in 2014 (she played Veronica and Heather Duke) and 13 (musical) (she played Lucy).

 Fairbanks also played Young Mindy in CSI:NY and Gabby Walsh in Untold Stories of the E.R..
 Since 2017, Fairbanks has been playing Tessa Porter, a singer-songwriter, on The Young and The Restless.
 Portraying Tessa Porter allows Fairbanks to perform her own compositions on the daytime soap opera.

 Personal life

-As of 2019, Fairbanks confirmed that she is dating fellow co-star Zach Tinker who portrayed Fenmore Baldwin.
+As of 2019, Fairbanks confirmed that she was dating fellow co-star Zach Tinker who portrayed Fenmore Baldwin.
+They broke up in 2021.